Pathoschild/smapi-mod-dump/source/~AairTheGreat/Better Panning/README.md

 ```

 ### Overview of DataFiles Folder
 Each game location/area can be configured to setup where panning spots can show up.
-There is a limit on where spots can should up, so you can't jsut have a spot in the middle of land.
+There is a limit on where spots can should up, so you can't just have a spot in the middle of land.
 The files are used to finetune each area to limit unreachable panning spots being created.
 The file is formated as a list of X and Y coordinates like:
 ```
 [
   "9, 36",